itarato/peditor/WISHLIST.md

 Bugfix:
 - line move (indent or up/down) with selection -> when undo, the selection is not undone
     - maybe history should have selection + cursor location
+- last empty line is ignored on load